isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">LOVE SG</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Singapore souvenirs with a heavy dose of local identity.
-We draw inspiration from all things in our backyard and interpret them into quirky<br>
+We draw inspiration from all things in our backyard and interpret them into quirky products ranging from ice cube trays to night lights.
+In short, we've created a line of souvenirs which break with tradition and appeal to both locals who want to celebrate the Singapore identity, and tourists who want a keepsake from their trip here.<br>
                     <a href="https://www.lazada.sg/products/i380444438.html">Purchase Now</a>
                 </p>
             </div>